MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/asynchronous-channels.md

 | WhatsApp             | Image, Audio, Video, PDF                   | Image, Audio, Video, PDF              |

 > [!Note]
-> - For Microsoft Teams, sending Emoji from Teams client, OC side will receive .png.
-Sending Gif from Outbound, client side will get .png.
+> - For Microsoft Teams, when a customer sends an emoji from Teams client, the agent will receive a .png image.
+When an agent sents a .gif image outbound, the customer will receive a .png image.
 > - The Direct Line channel supports the above attachment types, but it is up to the client to implement them.
-> - For LINE inbound and outbound, when sending .gif, the other side will receive .jpg
+> - For LINE inbound and outbound, when sending a .gif image, the recipient will receive a .jpg image.

 ## Emoji support